 A current major focus of the Provost’s Office is WVU’s 2014 reaffirmation of accreditation by the Higher Learning Commission, a member of the North Central Association of Colleges and Schools.
 Dr. Wheatly has convened a campus-wide committee to plan for the comprehensive evaluation process and is working closely with them to ensure that WVU comes through our reaffirmation with flying colors.

 She chairs the internal advisory board for the University’s NSF ADVANCE grant, which aims to increase the number of women faculty in STEM fields at WVU.
 Together with Maryanne Reed, Dean of WVU’s Isaac Perley School of Journalism, Dr. Wheatly is the architect of the Women’s Leadership Initiative at WVU.
 This program offers executive coaching to successful women leaders on campus and mentoring to early-career women in all fields.
-There are currently more than 60 participants from across main campus.
-In the coming year, the WLI will not only bring in new members at all levels in the institution, they will extend their goals outside the boundaries of the university, committing to getting more WVU women on corporate and professional boards in all disciplines and fields.
+There are currently more than 100 participants from across main campus.

 Dr. Wheatly is also an active presence in the academic community outside of WVU.
-She was recently named to the Executive Committee for the APLU Council on Academic Affairs and will begin serving in 2014.
-She meets regularly with her counterparts in the Big 12 and will host the group in fall 2014.
-She presented on the success of the WVU Women’s Leadership Initiative at the American Council of Education’s annual meeting in March 2013 and led a panel on MOOCs and building an online strategy at the APLU CAA Summer Meeting in July 2013.
+She was recently named to the Executive Committee for the APLU Council on Academic Affairs and to the APLU Science & Math Teacher Imperative Executive Committee.
+She began serving on both this year.
+She meets regularly with her counterparts in the Big 12, and will host the group in fall 2014.
+She presented on the success of the WVU Women’s Leadership Initiative at the American Council of Education’s annual meeting in March 2013 and in March 2014 co-hosted a mini-conference for Presidents and Provosts of institutions with ADVANCE funding.

 Prior to joining WVU in January 2010, Dr. Wheatly was Dean of the College of Science and Mathematics and a professor of Biological Sciences at Wright State University.
 She began her research career and ascended the academic ranks at the University of Florida.
 Wheatly’s research has focused on comparative physiology, most recently using a crustacean model to understand the logic of epithelial calcium transport.
 She has been the principal investigator (PI) or co-PI on approximately $21.5 million in grants with 24 years of continuous NSF funding as PI.